hemidactylus/zdm-scenario-draft/README.md

 nano ansible/vars/zdm_proxy_core_config.yml   # or use 'vi' if you prefer
 ```

-Edit and uncomment the following entries:
+Uncomment and edit the following entries:

 - `origin_username` and `origin_password`: set both to "cassandra" (no quotes);
 - `origin_contact_points`: set it to the IP of `cassandra-origin-1`. **TODO** that would be the output of `docker inspect cassandra-origin-1 | jq -r '.[].NetworkSettings.Networks.zdm_network.IPAddress'`, but we will provide it to the user - no need for them to see behind the scenes;